hbk91/2021StudyNotes/Coursera/Digital_Product_Management_UVA_Darden/Course1.md

    3. Desirability-Feasibility-Viability

 #### 3. Desirability:
-    - Quite often, Product Managers get in the trap of Feasibility and Viability.
+    a.
+Quite often, Product Managers get in the trap of Feasibility and Viability.
 This often leads to failure
-    - Before iPod came along, there were several mp3 players that did a decent job.
+    b.
+Before iPod came along, there were several mp3 players that did a decent job.
 However, iPod solved a      critical pain point.
 Loading music into mp3 players was a painful experience via third-party softwares etc. iPod made that process smooth and thus became the market leader.

 ### B. Week2: Being a Product Manager: